Machine Vision Therapy: Multimodal Large Language Models Can Enhance Visual Robustness via Denoising In-Context Learning: Introduction

-Focusing on enhancing the robustness of vision models, in this paper, we propose to effectively leverage MLLMs to conduct \textbf{Machine Vision Therapy} (MVT) which aims to diagnose and rectify the error predictions through a novel Denoising In-Context Learning (DICL) strategy.
+Focusing on enhancing the robustness of vision models, in this paper, we propose to effectively leverage MLLMs to conduct \textbf{Machine Vision Therapy (MVT)} which aims to diagnose and rectify the error predictions through a novel Denoising In-Context Learning (DICL) strategy.
 Then, we utilize the rectified supervision to guide the fine-tuning process in downstream OOD problems.
 Specifically, rather than giving a set of options to ask MLLMs for the exact answer~\cite{alayrac2022flamingo, huang2023language, zhai2023investigating}, we show that it is sufficient to query for the ground truth by using only two exemplars, \textit{i.e.}, 1) a correct one that demonstrates the exact match between a query class name with its image example and 2) an erroneous one that combines the same query class with an image from the most confusing category for the vision model.
-Inspired by learning with noisy labels~\cite{han2018co, liu2015classification, natarajan2013learning, xia2020part}, we can find the erroneous categories by estimating a transition matrix that captures the probability of one class being mistaken for another.
-By feeding the two exemplars, MLLMs can be instructed to leverage their few-shot learning power to distinguish the semantically similar images that are misclassified by vision models, as shown in the lower row of Figure~\ref{fig:motivation}.
+Since the erroneous predictions are essentially label noise, hence we draw inspiration from learning with noisy labels~\cite{han2018co, liu2015classification, lin2022we, lin2023cs, natarajan2013learning, wu2024mitigating, wu2023making, xia2020part, xia2020robust, yao2020dual, yao2021instance, yao2023better, yuan2024early}.
+Particularly, we can find the erroneous categories by estimating a transition matrix that captures the probability of one class being mistaken as another.
+By feeding the two exemplars, MLLMs can be instructed to leverage their few-shot learning power to distinguish the semantically similar images that are easily misclassified by vision models, as shown in the lower row of Figure~\ref{fig:motivation}.
 To process such instructions, we leverage the multi-modal in-context learning ability of several existing MLLMs~\cite{chen2023lightweight, li2023mimicit, yasunaga2023retrieval, zhao2023mmicl} to realize our methodology.
 After the error predictions are diagnosed and rectified, vision models can be further fine-tuned to enhance their OOD robustness on downstream data distribution.
-Through a comprehensive empirical study on many challenging datasets and their OOD variants, such as ImageNet~\cite{deng2009imagenet}, WILDS~\cite{koh2021wilds}, and DomainBed~\cite{gulrajani2021search}, we carefully validate the effectiveness of our method and demonstrate its superiority over several baseline methods on many well-known vision models.
+Through a comprehensive empirical study on many challenging datasets and their OOD variants, such as ImageNet~\cite{deng2009imagenet}, WILDS~\cite{koh2021wilds}, and DomainBed~\cite{gulrajani2021search}, we carefully validate the effectiveness of our method and demonstrate its superiority under various OOD scenarios on many well-known vision models.